JasonKaufman86/postcode-parser-uk/README.md

 ## How to Install

-### Using PIP
+### Using PyPI

-The easiest way to install the UK Postcodes Library is by using PIP:
+The easiest way to install the UK Postcodes Library is by using PyPI:

 ```bash
 pip install postcode_parser_uk